KuoGreen/RoboND-Perception-Project/README.md

 # Issues faced during project

-* When compliling using `catkin_make` I used to get error "cannot convert to bool".
+* When compiling using catkin_make I used to get error "cannot convert to bool".
 I resolved it by adding `static_cast<bool>()`. [see this ](https://robotics.stackexchange.com/questions/14801/catkin-make-unable-to-build-and-throws-makefile138-recipe-for-target-all-fa)

+* Robot was not grasping the detected objects properly in many of the cases although the arm approach is correct and grasper is closing properly.
+I believe this is related to the setting of grasp close position.

 * Robot was not grasping the detected objects properly in many of the cases although the arm approach is correct and graspper is closing properly.
 I beleive this is related to the setting of grasp close postion.